duniter/duniter/concepts.md

 And what about futur users ?
 Bitcoin has a planned limit of 21 million BTC.
 And then ?
 First adopters are the ones who createted Bitcoins, what about the others ?
 Just like Euros or Dollars, to get money you have to work for the ones who already own it. **We believe this is the second injustice.**

-Every member of a monetary community should be equal towards money issuance, and get the same relative amount of newly created money over the time, even if he is a later adopter.
+Every member of a monetary community should be equal towards issuing new coins, and get the same relative amount of it over the time, even if he is a later adopter.

 NodeCoin and OpenUDC aims at fixing this bug too.